 Connie Angstadt is a graduate of East Stroudsburg University in Pennsylvania with a Bachelor of Science in Special Education.
 She is certified to teach ages birth through twenty-one years.
 At Samford University, she received a Master of Education in School Administration.
 Growing up in Clarks Green, Pennsylvania, she attended Our Lady of Peace Catholic School.
 Previous professional experience includes teaching middle school students at Friendship House Day Treatment Center where she also worked as a psycho-education specialist.
 At Haverford High School in Philadelphia, Mrs. Angstadt created and implemented a work study program for her students.
 At Highland Park School in New Jersey, she taught middle school and assisted in school curriculum development.

 Despite numerous family relocations, she continued to exhibit her passion for continuing her education by taking courses at schools such as Villanova and St. Joseph’s University.
 Upon moving to Alabama, she worked at the Early Intervention Center for Infants and Toddlers in Jasper.
 In Birmingham, she taught preschool for five years at Hunter Street Baptist Church, then served as the Director of Preschool at Bluff Park Methodist Church.
 In 2000, she opened Adventure Ark Playschool and Prince of Peace Catholic School.
-For over a decade, through her role as principal, she has dedicated herself to implementing her school vision and to continuing school growth to meet the ever-evolving needs of the community.
-She and her family have been active members of the Prince of Peace Church community for nearly twenty years.
+For over twenty years, through her role as principal, she has dedicated herself to implementing her school vision and to continuing school growth to meet the ever-evolving needs of the community.
+She and her family have been active members of the Prince of Peace Church community for over twenty years.